BACK TO CONTENTS

 I therefore limit this page to the application of registration numbers as applied to British military motorcycles and can be used to finish an MC in military guise in a relative correct way.

-As in the field of colours, there were rules and regulations, and practical circumstances leading to a certain level of irregularities.
+Similar to the application of colours, there were rules and regulations, and practical circumstances leading to a certain level of irregularities.

-The next info is limited to the period between 1936 and into the 50'ties when WD Nortons were built and mostly used.
+Next info is limited to the British military in the period between 1936 and into the 50'ties when WD Nortons were built and used, unless indicated otherwise.

 Upto 1939 all British military vehicles were given both a civilian registration plate and a "painted on" military Census number (also refered to as WD number).